tyoung3/sw/README.md

 components.
-Components can be coded to handle any type(including user-defined types), a few types(Print1 can process strings and integers), or just one type; on each receiving port.
+Components can be coded to handle any type(including user-defined types), a few types(Print1 can process strings and integers), or just a single type; on each receiving port.

 Sw versions are backward compatible within the same major version(currently v0).

 Sw builds a network model in memory, then optionally generates either an abstract syntax tree,